Van Dijk takes record from Man Utd's Lee Sharpe as he goes incredible 60 games unbeaten at home with Liverpool

 Since moving from Southampton in 2018, Van Dijk has never tasted defeat in the Premier League in front of the Anfield crowd.

-Going into Saturday's game the centre-back had played 59 home games for Liverpool in the competition, winning 47 and drawing 12.
+Going into Saturday's game the centre-back had played 59 home games for Liverpool in the competition, winning 51 and drawing eight.

 And he brought 60 up as Sadio Mane's solitary goal saw the Merseysiders through in a tense clash against the Hammers.